 DakingDaking Compressors FET III Stereo Compressor

-The Daking FET III is a dual channel limiter from Geoff Daking, built in the US with the same audio path and detector circuits as our highly successful single channel Daking FET II limiter.
+The Daking FET III is a dual channel compressor from Geoff Daking, built in the US with the same audio path and detector circuits as the now discontinued single channel Daking FET II limiter.
 The FET III compressor circuitry and gain stages are all discrete and fully Class “A” with sound quality that will be at the very top of the scale.
 Our previous single channel FET II was known for its speed, high performance and its unique ability to sound great on an extraordinary variety of sources.
 The FET III will equal this benchmark plus add several unique features to improve user control.
 The differences are as follows:

 New variable High Pass Filters from 0 to 200Hz are added to the detector stage of each limiter channel to improve and customize limiter behavior.
 The HPF’s tell the limiter NOT to trigger limiting based on content below the set HPF frequency.
 This is extremely helpful on bass heavy material.
 This greatly widens the units potential application set and the ability of the user to set this new behavior “on the fly”.